-We have established a policy in respect of the remuneration of our directors in accordance with Dutch law.
+We established a policy in respect of the remuneration of our directors in accordance with Dutch law.
 Such policy addresses the following topics: the fixed and variable components of the remuneration (if any), remuneration in the form of shares and severance payments.
-The policy for our board of directors was adopted and approved by the general meeting of shareholders prior to the consummation of our initial public offering.
-The board of directors determines the remuneration of the directors in accordance with the compensation policy, with the understanding that executive directors will not participate in the decision-making process regarding the determination of the compensation of executive directors.
-Compensation schemes in the form of shares or rights to shares must be submitted by the board of directors to the general meeting for its approval.
+The policy for the Board of Directors was adopted and approved by the general meeting of shareholders prior to the consummation of our initial public offering.
+The Board of Directors determines the remuneration of the directors in accordance with the compensation policy, with the understanding that executive directors will not participate in the decision-making process regarding the determination of the compensation of executive directors.
+Compensation schemes in the form of shares or rights to shares must be submitted by the Board of Directors to the general meeting for its approval.
 Any such proposal must set out at least the maximum number of shares or rights to shares to be granted to the directors and the criteria for granting or amendment.

 As of December 31, 2022, we have no amounts set aside or accrued to provide pension, retirement or similar benefits to our senior managers or directors, and in 2022, our non-executive directors received €778,584 in total compensation, including benefits in kind, from us for services in such capacity.
-Furthermore in 2022, we granted options to purchase 135,000 ordinary shares to our non-executive directors [under the Plan].
+Furthermore in 2022, we granted 135,000 options to our non-executive directors under the Plan.